-You can sometimes tell by the colour of a cannabis plant when it is ripe for harvest: it turns amber.
-From these glands arises a sticky substance with a sweet, herbaceous odour.
+You can sometimes tell by the color of a cannabis plant when it is ripe for harvest: it turns amber.
+From these glands arises a sticky substance with a sweet, herbaceous odor.
 It is this scent that gives cannabis its character.

 The parts to be harvested are the flowers with the most sticky resin.
 However, it is a good idea to use the leaves around the flower to make cannabis oil or CBD oil.